Devil’s Walking Stick Facts

 Devil’s Walking Stick Distribution, Habitat, and Ecology

-Firstly, though not commonly seen, the Devil’s Walking Stick seems quite widespread in its zone of habitation.
+Firstly, though not commonly seen, the Devil’s Walking Stick appears to be well established.
+Thankfully, it also seems to be quite widespread in its zone of habitation.
 In addition, that range lies within limited portions of the eastern and midwest United States.

-Further, the species typically only grows naturally along the edges of forests.
+Further, the amazing species typically only grows naturally along the outer edges of temperate forests.
 This, as a result, greatly reduces the chances of humans encountering its thorns.
 The Devil’s Walking Stick also only develops well in deep, moist soil.

-Historically, the local Native Americans also highly prized the formidable plant, for specific purposes.
-In fact, the Iroquois tribe often planted it around the village as a deterrent to animal incursions.
+Historically, the local Native Americans also highly prized the formidable plant.
+That’s because they frequently used it for very specific purposes.
+In fact, the Iroquois tribe often planted the imposing flora around the village as a deterrent to animal incursions.

-Additionally, the same tribes also used the fruit of the remarkable plant in a variety of traditional dishes.
-In addition, the women often wore the strongly lemon-scented flowers in their hair.
+Additionally, the same tribes also used the fruit of the remarkable plant as a source of food.
+This they often employed in a variety of traditional dishes.
+In addition, the women often wore the strongly lemon-scented flowers in their hair for adornment.